-When a career description lists an aptitude among the qualifications one needs to work in an occupation, it is referring to a natural talent or an ability an individual has acquired through life experience, study or training.
+When a career description lists an aptitude among the qualifications one needs in order to work in an occupation, it is referring to a natural talent or an ability an individual has acquired through life experience, study, or training.
 The word may also pertain to one's capacity to acquire a skill.

-Another is the ASVAB (Armed Services Vocational Aptitude Battery) which the United States Military administers to students who are enlisting.
+The ASVAB is administered by the United States Military to recruits and students who are enlisting.
 They use the results to classify enlistees for training opportunities.

 Some Important Things to Know

-It is worth pointing out once more that you should not use aptitude alone as the criteria for choosing a career.
+It is worth repeating that you should not use aptitude alone as the criteria for choosing a career.
 You should also learn about your interests, personality type, and work-related values by doing a thorough self-assessment, and consider that information along with aptitude when choosing a career.
-Here are a few other things of which you should be aware: